keboola/component-email-smtp-sender/component_config/component_long_description.md

  - `VALIDATE PLAINTEXT TEMPLATE` - validates, that all placeholders in the provided message body plaintext template are present in the input table
  - `VALIDATE HTML TEMPLATE` - validates, that all placeholders in the provided message body HTML template are present in the input table
  - `VALIDATE ATTACHMENTS` - validates, that all attachment files are present in the file input mapping
- - `VALIDATE CONFIG` - runs all tests and validations above
+ - `VALIDATE CONFIG` - runs all tests and validations above and provides detail